evolute-studio/territory-wars-unity-client/README.md

 # **Running the Project**

-To run the client, you need to take the following steps:
+To run the client, follow simple steps:

 1. Open the scene `Assets/Scenes/Start.scene`
 2. Find the game object: `WorldManager`.